Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/problem_3.md

 Influencer z, followers { {name:b, age: 23}, {name:z, age: 26} }
 ```

-Then the common follower between influencer x, y and z, hence the potential customer, is {name:b, age: 23}.
+Then the common follower between influencer x, y and z, hence the potential customer, is {name:b, age: 23}. z is not one because age does not meet requirements.

 The related OOP types are defined [here](), and the function that implements this algorithm is provided [here]().
 This means you do not need to implement the function, and better yet, you don't even need to look into this function to understand it.